Lahasyakr/CS682-Project4b/README.md

 ## Description

 In this project, we delve into the fascinating field of cryptography.
-We aim to build a module that can perform encryption and decryption of a string using different crypto algorithms.
+We aim to build a module that can perform encryption and decryption of a string using different crypto algorithms namely:

-<p><a href="https://lahasyakr.github.io/CS682-Project4b/documentation/index.html">click here to go to the code documents web page</a></p>
+      * RSA 2048 Encryption and Decryption
+      * AES CTR 256 Encrypt/Decrypt
+      * Base Encode and Decode

+To learn more about the project click on the documentation link below:
+<p><a href="https://lahasyakr.github.io/CS682-Project4b/documentation/index.html">Documentation Web Page</a></p>

+To get the Github link to the repository click the link below:
-<p> <a href="https://github.com/Lahasyakr/CS682-Project4b"> Github link to the repository</a></p>
+<p> <a href="https://github.com/Lahasyakr/CS682-Project4b"> Github Repository</a></p>

 Our module is built and tested using <a href="https://nodejs.dev/en/">Nodejs</a> v18.14.0 .